Valdosta, Georgia: Geography

-Valdosta is located in central Lowndes County at (30.846661, -83.283101), 15 mi north of the Florida state line.
-It is about 230 mi south of Atlanta, 138 mi east of Dothan, Alabama, and 120 mi northwest of Jacksonville, Florida.
+Valdosta is located in central Lowndes County at (30.846661, −83.283101), 15 mi north of the Florida state line.
+It is about 230 mi south of Atlanta, 138 mi east of Dothan, Alabama, 120 mi northwest of Jacksonville, Florida, and 71 mi northeast of Tallahassee.
 Regionally, Valdosta is considered part of Southeast Georgia, a region bordering Coastal Georgia, South Georgia, and Southwest Georgia.

 According to the United States Census Bureau, the city has a total area of 94.3 km2, of which 93.1 km2 are land and 1.2 km2, or 1.26%, are water.
 The Withlacoochee River, a tributary of the Suwannee River, runs along part of the western edge of the city, while the eastern side of the city drains to Mud Creek, flowing southeast to the Alapahoochee River, also part of the Suwannee River watershed.

 Climate

 Valdosta has a humid subtropical climate (Köppen climate classification: Cfa), with mild, dry/wet winters and hot, humid summers.
 Temperatures frequently go over 90 F, but in extreme heatwaves, temperatures occasionally go over 100 F. Snowfall is rare but not unknown.
 Snow fell in Valdosta most recently on January 22, 2025, but the last significant snowfall happened in 1989.
 However, light frosts regularly occur between December and February.
 Valdosta can experience Indian summers in the winter, where temperatures can get quite warm.
 Very rarely do winter lows go below 25 F. As of 2023, Valdosta is in the USDA hardiness zone 9a.